-Google Cloud has announced that Database Migration Service (DMS) is generally available to support enterprises migrate their business infrastructure, and their databases, to the cloud.
+Google Cloud has announced that Database Migration Service (DMS) is generally available to support enterprises migrating their business infrastructure, and their databases, to the cloud.

 The announcement was made via blog post by Shachar Guz, product manager.